 Yes, I think there should be a clear and consistent way to figure out how much electricity a household or site normally uses, especially for farm properties where usage can swing a lot depending on the weather.
-The current rules say solar systems should be designed to supply all or part of what a household uses in a year, but that's vague.
+Right now, the rules say solar systems should be designed to supply all or part of what a household uses in a year, but that's vague.
 What counts as "total annual energy use"?
 That needs to be clearer.

-If we were simply allowed to produce as much solar power as we want and send any extra to the grid, we wouldn't need to worry about these estimates as much.
-People naturally want to save money, and most of us have already installed the biggest system we can afford or fit.
+That said, if we were simply allowed to produce as much solar power as we want and send any extra to the grid, we wouldn't need to worry about these estimates as much.
+People like me naturally want to save money, and most of us have already installed the biggest system we can afford or fit.
 Expanding later is more complicated and costly.
-If full export isn't allowed, then I think it's fair to use either the average electricity used over the last five years or just the most recent 12 months, whichever number is higher.

-Q1(a): Please identify and justify the best historical timespan for accurately assessing a customer's historical energy usage (for existing sites).
+If full export isn't allowed, then I think it's fair to use either the average electricity used over the past five years or over the last year, whichever is number is higher.

-If we're allowed to make and share as much solar power as we want, this question wouldn't matter.
-But if not, then I think looking at the past five years or the last 12 months, and going with the higher number, is a good approach.
+Q1(a): Please identify and justify the best historical timespan for accurately assessing a customer's historical usage (for existing sites).

-Q1(b): Please identify and justify the best way for accurately projecting a customer's future energy usage (for new sites).
+R1(a): Again, if we're allowed to make and share as much solar power a we want, this question wouldn't really matter.
+But if no, then I think looking at the past five years or the last 12 months, and going with the higher number, is a good approach.

-R1(b):
+Q1(b):Please identify and justify the best way for accurately projecting a customer's future energy usage (for new sites).

-For homes that don't have history to go on, I think the utilities should use some basic info to estimate - like the size of the home, what kinds of appliances are in it, and whether things like electric vehicles, EV chargers, or heat pumps are expected.
+R1(b): For homes that don't have history to go on, I think the utilities should use some basic info to estimate - like the size of the home, what kinds of appliances are in it, and whether things like electric vehicles, EV chargers, or heat pumps are expected.
 Government-issued EnerGuide labels could also help.